 Ocooch Mountain Humane Society has many more cats and kittens under its wing than can be shown on this site!
 Photos and descriptions are placed on the page when the felines are ready for adoption.
 When kittens and cats are taken in they are examined by a veterinarian and tested for FIV (Feline Leukemia) if they are old enough.
 The cats/kittens are vaccinated, de-wormed, along with their physical exam.
-The animals are then introduced into foster care or mainstreamed carefully into the Adoption Center.
+The animals are then introduced into foster care or mainstreamed carefully into the Adoption Center "cage-free" environment.
 Kittens and cats must be spayed or neutered before OMHS will adopt them into new homes.

 Kittens are especially fragile creatures.
 If kittens are orphaned or somehow separated from their mother cat within the first 24 hours of birth they can have a compromised immune system due to lack of passive transfer in the mother's first milk.
 Even when separated from the mother in the first 2 weeks of birth the immune systems have a real burden to get up to speed even with bottle feeding.
 Sometimes the loss of bottle fed kittens can be at a 50% rate.
 If the mother cat has not been vaccinated for diseases the immune systems of the kittens can also be compromised.